All inventory shipped to Amazon fulfillment centers must meet any of the applicable requirements found in FBA inventory requirements.

 Amazon, including our fulfillment centers, will not act as the partner governmental agency (PGA) importer or consignee for your shipment.
 Attempting to list Amazon as the PGA importer or consignee, or using an Amazon DUNS number, may result in detentions and seizures at the border, as well as refusal, disposal, or blocking of inventory at the Amazon fulfillment center.

 A customs broker can help you understand how to meet these requirements, and determine whether you need a customs bond or if your inventory is subject to an import or PGA requirement.
 Shipments not declared with proper PGAs will be held or seized by CBP and returned to you at your expense, or destroyed.
 You must also obtain a US-based agent when a PGA requires one for your inventory.
-For example, the Food & Drug Administration requires IORs to have a Foreign Supplier Verification Program (FSVP) agent.
+For example, the Food and Drug Administration requires IORs to have a Foreign Supplier Verification Program (FSVP) agent.
+Amazon will not act as the FSVP agent for your shipments.

 Please refer to the Service Provider Network in Seller Central for companies that can provide FSVP, customs brokerage, or other import-related services.